Skip to main content Skip to navigation

 Developing and following a poultry biosecurity plan will help reduce the risk of any disease, including emergency diseases like avian influenzaNewcastle disease and Salmonella enteritidis entering your poultry flock and spreading to other birds.

+Poultry biosecurity has the added benefit of boosting flock health, welfare and productivity.
 The biosecurity plan should be reviewed and updated every 12 months, or whenever a disease or management change occurs.

 The Farm Biosecurity website provides resources to help commercial poultry producers to assess the risks on their property and to develop comprehensive biosecurity plans.

-Quick guide to biosecurity for backyard poultry owners
+Quick guide to biosecurity for poultry owners

 Below is a quick guide to biosecurity to reduce the risk of emergency animal diseases, including any strain of avian influenza, entering your smaller or backyard poultry flocks.
 More detailed information is available in the weblinks on this page and in the downloadable factsheets.